Kieran

 KieranKeymasterHi Anthony,

-Thanks very much for your great evaluation of the activity sheets.
+Thanks very much for your great evaluation of the Extensive Viewing framework and viewing guides.

 Thanks again for your great evaluation, Anthony.